longnguyen1112/longnguyen1112/README.md

 🌱 My current project

-I am working on my web portfolio that having a AI chatbot (CSS, React and Python)
+I am working on full stack web app that allows multiple trainers and trainees to contact about their personalized diet and exercise plan
+Tech stack: Python (Django), JavaScript (React)

 📫 Interest: